freedom35/image-processing/README.md

 <br />

 ## Image Histogram Class
-Class for determining the histogram values for an image (as an array).
-Also supports creating a histogram image for a source image.
+Class for determining the [histogram](https://en.wikipedia.org/wiki/Histogram) values for an image (as an array).
+A histogram is a bar graph/chart representation of data distribution, such as the number of pixels at each gray level.
+A histogram can help identify any bias in image intensity, which can prove useful when enhancing contrast etc. The histogram class also contains methods for creating a histogram image representation of a source image.

 <br />

 ## Image Resize Class